The Impact of Ionic Anharmonicity on Superconductivity in Metal-Stuffed B-C Clathrates: II. Results

 Given the low atomic masses of boron and carbon, quantum lattice anharmonic effects might be significant enough to modulate the dynamical properties of $XY \text{B}_{6}\text{C}_{6}$ compounds with the higher $N$($E_{f}$), where Sr$\text{B}_{3}\text{C}_{3}$ and KPb$\text{B}_{6}\text{C}_{6}$ are also considered for better comparison.

-Notably, the SSCHA method is a rigorous variational approach that directly obtains the anharmonic dynamical matrix by minimizing the quantum free energy functional, achieved stochastically via Monte Carlo summation and importance sampling\cite{Annealed-importance-sampling2001,Monte-Carlo-1994} over several consecutive ensembles (populations) of a large number of individuals($N_\text{c}$)\cite{sscha-2013,SSCHA-2014,sscha-2017,sscha-2018}.
+Notably, the SSCHA method is a rigorous variational approach that directly obtains the anharmonic dynamical matrix by minimizing the quantum free energy functional, achieved stochastically via Monte Carlo summation and importance sampling\cite{Annealed-importance-sampling2001,Monte-Carlo-1994} over several consecutive ensembles (populations) of a large number of individuals ($N_\text{c}$)\cite{sscha-2013,SSCHA-2014,sscha-2017,sscha-2018}.
 However, the method is computationally demanding, particularly for slowly converging soft modes, which often require multiple iterations with population sizes ranging from tens to hundreds of thousands.
-To address this issue, we develop an SSCHA-ACNN (attention-centered neural network) workflow that employs machine learning potentials (MLPs) and active learning to accelerate the simulations (details of the SSCHA-ACNN workflow and feasibility tests provided in the Supplementary Materials).
+To address this issue, we develop an SSCHA-ACNN (attention-centered neural network) workflow that employs machine learning potentials (MLPs) and active learning to accelerate the simulations.
+The accuracy of the SSCHA-ACNN workflow is validated by root-mean-square errors below 0.5 meV$\cdot$atom$^{-1}$ for total energies and 50 meV$\cdot$\AA$^{-1}$ for forces (Supplementary Figures~2$-$3), along with excellent agreement in phonon spectra compared to direct DFT-based SSCHA calculations (Supplementary Figure~4).